 - Menu option Save as Image opens a file dialog where you select the name, path and type of image (PNG or JPG format).
-From 1.1.0 release, a world file with extension PNGW or JPGW saved in the same folder georeferences the image. - Menu option Print Composer opens a dialog where you can layout and print the current map canvas (see Section 10).
+A world file with extension PNGW or JPGW saved in the same folder georeferences the image. - Menu option Print Composer opens a dialog where you can layout and print the current map canvas (see Section 10). - The Quick Print plugin allows to print a simple map with minimal effort (see Section 12.16).

-4.7 GUI Options
+4.7.
+GUI Options